AstreaTSS/RealmsPlayerlistBot/README.md

 Honestly, *good luck*.
 This thing is *far* from simple to get everything working, requiring you to know the ins-and-outs of most of the libraries I use.
 It can be a mess, and gathering the databases and servers needed even more so.
 There's also not much room for simplification here.

 But if you're willing to try... well, I won't leave a detailed guide here - just kinda poke around in the code and see what works. [`xbox-webapi-python`](https://github.com/OpenXbox/xbox-webapi-python) is worth looking if you're even considering it.

+## FAQ

+There's a whole section in the wiki about this!
+Check it out [here](https://github.com/Astrea49/RealmsPlayerlistBot/wiki/FAQ).

 ## Links: